Non-Contact Trigger Scan

 Choosing the thermometer that’s best for your family can be confusing.
-Here’s what you need to know about the most common thermometers.
+So here’s what you need to know about the most common thermometers.

 Types of thermometers

 In general, there are two types of thermometers.
-Touch or contact the thermometer must touch the body in order to measure temperature.
+Touch or contact the thermometer must touch the body to measure temperature.
 Remote, or no contact, thermometers can measure body temperature without touching the skin.

 Many schools, businesses, and health care settings are screening visitors for fever.
 A remote thermometer that doesn’t require skin contact allows people to remain further apart.
 Remote thermometers can be used on the forehead (temporal artery) or the ear (tympanic).

 Temporal artery thermometers

-The Pros: A remote temporal artery thermometer can record a person’s temperature quickly and are easily tolerated.
+The Pros: A remote temporal artery thermometer can quickly record a person’s temperature.
 Remote temporal artery thermometers are appropriate for children of any age.

 The Cons: Direct sunlight, cold temperatures, or a sweaty forehead can affect temperature readings.
 Variations on user technique, such as holding the scanner too far away from the forehead, also may affect accuracy.